Third Party Liability

 The reality is that many insurance companies will improperly refuse to honor the terms of third-party insurance policies.
 Returning to the previous example, the store’s insurance company may deny the claim made under their third-party liability policy and refuse to defend them.
 This places the store in a difficult position, as they still face legal action from the injured third party and may be held responsible for paying significant monetary damages.

-Kenny Law Firm Can Help.
-Call Today!
+Contact Kenny Law Firm for Assistance Today!

 Kenny Law Firm can pursue your claim when an insurance company wrongfully denies it.
 We understand what is at stake and are familiar with how to effectively fight insurance companies that fail to honor their obligations.